 In 1994 the choir became a registered charity.
 Its Committee is

 elected annually at the AGM and comprises Chairman, Secretary, Treasurer,

 NFMS representative and not more than six other members including

 The West Somerset Singers celebrated their Diamond Jubilee in December

 2005 with a concert at St Mary Magdalene Church, Taunton, with a

 ‘The Newborn Infant’ and Vivaldi ‘Gloria’.

-Choir numbers have fluctuated but currently are close to thirty.
+Choir numbers have fluctuated but currently are close to forty and

 Rehearsals take place on Monday evenings at Taunton School for two